Draft from a SOC finding.

 - You run

-npx --yes wrangler@latest pages deploy blog --project-name secopsai-blog --branch main.
+npx --yes wrangler@latest pages deploy blog --project-name secopsai-blog --branch main. - You run

 Dashboard Blog Ops